kv422/Nebulous-Enigma/Deliverables/D2-Requirements.md

 **Success Scenario:**

 1. The system presents an option to load a save.
-2. The player enters their email and password.
+2. The player enters their username and password.
 3. The system redirects the player to the point in the game where they last saved.

 **Alternate Scenarios:**